In this article, you will learn the different parts of car wheel assembly and their functions. All explained with Pictures.

 It is usually made of steel and installed on the rim, and the rim is bolted to the hub.
 Steel rims are significantly lighter in weight and reduce the amount of unsprung weight.
-Modern vehicles are increasingly using rims made from materials such as aluminum, aluminum-magnesium alloy, and graphite known as custom rims.
+Modern vehicles increasingly use rims made from materials such as aluminum, aluminum-magnesium alloy, and graphite, known as custom rims.

 Customized rims give your car’s wheels a colorful and unique style, but they come with an additional cost.

-As everyone knows, tires are made to support the weight of the vehicle, absorb road shock, transmit traction, torque, and braking forces to the road surface, and maintain the direction of travel.
+As everyone knows, tires are made to support the vehicle’s weight, absorb road shock, transmit traction, torque, and braking forces to the road surface, and maintain the direction of travel.
 Tires are made of flexible rubber and filled with compressed air to perform these functions.

 They can be considered part of the suspension system.
-Basically, tires are covers and prevent wheel rims from rubbing or touching the ground.
+Tires are covers that prevent wheel rims from rubbing or touching the ground.
 The main parts of a tire are the threads that contact the ground directly and wear out over time.

 Threads usually have grooves and notches known as patterns.
 The purpose of this pattern is to increase the friction between the ground surface and the tire and to direct water and debris away from the wheel.

 #4 Wheel Hub